 All young people are registered with a GP, dentist and optician where necessary.
 This ensures that young people keep up with appointments and receive regular check-ups.
 Some carers opt to keep their own registered practitioners.
 Where young people require the attention of any other health service the School Nurse makes the necessary arrangements and liaises with carers and professionals to ensure that all needs are met and that the appropriate course of treatment/support is co-ordinated.

-After Bronze Level young people are expected to take more responsibility for themselves and appreciate how their behaviour and attitude impacts on others, this secures Silver Level.
+After Bronze Level young people are expected to take more responsibility for themselves and appreciate how their behaviour and attitude impacts on themselves and others.
+They would become more of a role model and lead by example.
+Continuing to evidence a piece of work to reflect how they have further developed their skills; this secures Silver Level.

 By reaching Gold and Platinum Levels there is an expectation that young people set themselves a challenge to do something new; act as a mentor to another student, organise their own leisure time, act as a positive peer when staff are not present, accept the responsibility for improving the local environment and improving their own independent living skills.

 As well as the school's social progress ladder, young people are encouraged, with the support of their Key Workers, to agree and set small social targets.
-These ensure that progress is made in a variety of areas and directly links to the curriculum.
-A wealth of rewards, linked to individual need, are in place and these ensure that young people are continually recognised for their achievements.
+These ensure that progress is made in a variety of areas and directly links to our 24hr curriculum.
+A wealth of rewards, linked to individual need, are in place and these ensure that young people are continually recognised for their achievements and their ongoing development.

 Young people enjoy a wide range of highly stimulating, fun and energetic learning opportunities.
 They are encouraged to take part in a wide range of activities, designed to encourage and develop a variety of social and life skills.